-For over 36 years AIP has sponsored an epidemiological study called Health Watch which tracks the health of over 20 ,000 past and present employees of the Australian petroleum industry.
+For over 40 years AIP has sponsored an epidemiological study called Health Watch which tracks the health of over 20,000 past and present employees of the Australian petroleum industry.
+Health Watch information is important in identifying factors that may be a health risk to industry employees and ways in which these risks may be addressed.